5 Days Hong Kong Itinerary For First-Time Visitors

 Upper Lascar Street / Cat Street

-You can find items that suit all types of budgets.
-Maybe you’ll find a nice souvenir to bring back home! 😉
+Browse through the market; you can find items for all budgets.
+Maybe you’ll find a nice souvenir to bring home! 😉

 Man Mo Temple